Maria J. Gama

 Faculdade de Farmácia, Universidade de Lisboa — Av.
 Prof. Gama Pinto, 1649-003 Lisboa, Portugal

-Maria João primary research interests focuses on the role of drug metabolizing enzymes in neurodegenerative diseases, namely Parkinson’s disease.
-Studies were undertaken to assess the impact of genetic diversity and polymorphism of phase II drug metabolizing enzyme genes developed into risk assessment in neurodegenerative diseases.
-The main goal of ongoing studies is to further characterize the neuronal protective role of Glutathione S-Transferase pi against dopaminergic cell death using the MPTP Parkinson’s disease mouse model.
+Maria João’s primary research interest focuses on the role of drug metabolizing enzymes (DME) in neurodegenerative diseases, namely Parkinson’s disease (PD).
+Studies were undertaken to assess the impact of genetic diversity and polymorphism of phase II DME genes developed into risk assessment in neurodegenerative diseases.
+The main goal of ongoing studies is to further characterize the neuronal protective role of Glutathione S-Transferase pi against dopaminergic cell death using the MPTP PD mouse model.

 Carvalho AN, Marques C, Guedes RC, Castro-Caldas M, Rodrigues E, van Horsen J, Gama MJ.
 S-Glutathionylation of Keap1: a new role for glutathione S-transferase pi in neuronal protection.
 FEBS Lett 2016; 590: 1455-66.